LHemingway/showme/README.md

 ##### Abass
 Spartan profiles so the spartans can view their own projects that they have created.

+##### Sprint Two Day Two

+##### Charlotte

+Adding a Bio in the seeds file and updating the seeds file.
+Updating the App to include Bio in the Sign up and in the edit profile.
+Checking to make sure that it updates.

+Creating the seed file to have actual projects so that it looks like the actual site rather than the prototype.

+Styling the forms so that they looked nicer rather than just templates.

+##### Abass

+Working on Admin rights, being able to destroy projecgs and users.

+##### James

 ## Issues
 ### Sprint One
 #### Day One